ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 \[Michael: Can we remove this?
 It is weird because there is no mention of decreasing Lifetime being interpreted as a higher priority anywhere.]

-### Ordered
+### Ordered {#msg-ordered}

-\[TODO: De-Duplicate with {{send-ordered}}]

 Ordered is a boolean property.
-If true, this Message should be delivered after the last Message passed to the same Connection via the Send Action; if false, this Message may be delivered out of order.
+If true, it specifies that a Message should be delivered to the other side after the previous Message which was passed to the same Connection via the Send
+Action.
+If false, the Message may be delivered out of order.
+This property is used for protocols that support preservation of data ordering, see {{prop-ordering}}, but allow out-of-order delivery for certain messages.

-### Idempotent
+### Idempotent {#msg-idempotent}

-\[TODO: De-Duplicate with {{send-idempotent}}]

 Idempotent is a boolean property.
-If true, the application-layer entity in the Message is safe to send to the remote endpoint more than once for a single Send Action.
+If true, it specifies that a Message is safe to send to the remote endpoint more than once for a single Send Action.
 It is used to mark data safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.

 ### Final

-\[TODO: De-Duplicate with {{send-final}}]

 Final is a boolean property.
 If true, this Message is the last one that the application will send on a Connection.
 This allows underlying protocols